-- knowledge and understanding of the basic principles of the Afrikaans language and linguistics. - basic theoretical knowledge of Afrikaans grammar and the ability to use this knowledge, - the ability to analyse, interpret and evaluate functional as well as - Afrikaans texts. - the ability to describe and analyse a selection of Afrikaans and Dutch short stories using key concepts from narratology.
+- knowledge and understanding of the basic principles of the Afrikaans language and linguistics; - basic theoretical knowledge of Afrikaans grammar and the ability to use this knowledge; - the ability to analyse, interpret and evaluate functional as well as Afrikaans texts; and - the ability to describe and analyse a selection of Afrikaans and Dutch short stories using key concepts from narratology.

-Tests, tasks assignments - weight: 60%

-Examination 1X3 hours - weight: 40%
+Tests, tasks assignments - weight: 60% Examination 1X3 hours - weight: 40%

-Title: Afrikaans and Dutch language and literary study: Text and context - the language of texts for linguistics:
+Title: Afrikaans and Dutch language and literary study: Text and context - the language of texts analyse and describe representative Afrikaans constructions by means of analytical and descriptive models.

-After successful completion of this module the student should be able to
+After successful completion of this module the student should be able to for linguistics:

-- define and apply basic analytical and descriptive grammatical concepts; - analyse and describe representative Afrikaans constructions by means of analytical and descriptive models:
+• define and apply basic analytical and descriptive grammatical concepts; and